Desert Mountain Scottsdale Real Estate Market Report — June 2026

 Multiple Dining Venues

-Seven distinct dining venues including the Sonoran Clubhouse main dining room, Cochise Geronimo Clubhouse, Constantino’s, Apache Grill, and the new Seven Restaurant.
+Seven distinct dining venues including the Sonoran Clubhouse main dining room, Cochise Geronimo Clubhouse, Constantino’s, Apache Grill, and Seven Restaurant.

-Desert Mountain Scottsdale Real Estate Golf & Club Details
+What Are the Desert Mountain Scottsdale Real Estate Golf & Club Details?

 The seven private golf courses are what define Desert Mountain Scottsdale Real Estate against every other Arizona golf community.
 Six are Jack Nicklaus Signature designs, making this the largest concentration of Nicklaus Signature courses at any single private club globally.
 The seventh is a Bill Coore par-3 short course completed in 2018.